Netherlands childcare benefits fraud automation

 Developer: Tax and Customs Administration; Ministry of Social Affairs & Employment

-Sector: Govt - Finance; Govt - welfare
+Sector: Govt - tax; Govt - welfare

-Technology: Risk classification model
+Technology: Risk assessment/classification algorithm

-Issue: Accuracy/reliability; Bias/discrimination - nationality, race; Privacy
+Issue: Accuracy/reliability; Bias/discrimination - race, nationality; Privacy